UserOfficial068/IBM_DataAnalysis/README.md

 max_volume = engine.execute(max_volume_query).scalar()
 print("Maximum Volume: ", max_volume)
 ```

+**Step 4: Data Analysis**

+The code also includes visualizations to aid in understanding the data.
+The closing prices over time are plotted as a line graph, offering a visual representation of the stock's performance.
+The volume traded over time is displayed in another line graph, indicating periods of high and low trading activity.
+Additionally, a histogram is created to illustrate the distribution of closing prices, allowing for an understanding of their frequency and spread.
 ```python
 # Additional data analysis tasks
 # Visualize the closing prices over time